a2rp/projects/README.md

 🔎 Search by project name or tech

-🏷️ Tag chips for stacks

 🔗 One-click Live and Code links

-⚡ Deployed to GitHub Pages (no YAML; gh-pages script)
+⚡ Deployed to GitHub Pages